the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project: Multi-label classification for the MSA Training Metric/README.md

    - Present the code of the solutions developed for this metric and interpret your results.
 Ensure that each section of the solution is well described and documented.
    - How do you assess the quality of your results?
 What are the challenges?
 What would  you recommend to do to improve your initial results?

-Share the link of your Google Colab notebook or or .jpynb with Adriana or present it during our next meeting.
+Share the link of your Google Colab notebook or your .jpynb with Adriana or present it during our next meeting.

 ## Resources:
 1. See attached the labelled dataset to this directory.
 We recommend you to access and extract the text from an updated version of this data which can be downloaded following these [instructions](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/tree/main/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate).